 If you’re in an absolute emergency you can simply swap the screw that had been the top locking screw for the bottom one.
 I still don’t advise this a regular practice.
 PYI recommends using new set screws with each tightening and loosening of the set screws.

 PYI is glad to ship them out to you for a very minimal charge.
 Please, for your own good, avoid the re-use of set screws.

 Clamp-Collar = Insurance Policy

 What is a clamp-collar?
-It’s cheap Insurance.
+It’s cheap Insurance against the PSS stainless rotor moving.
 Yes, I admit that I’m one of those cautious individuals who will walk through potential failure scenarios to make a final installation as safe as can be.
-I discovered stainless steel clamp-collars late one night on the McMaster-Carr web site and ordered one..
+I discovered stainless steel clamp-collars late one night on the McMaster-Carr web site and ordered one just for this purpose.

-I place the clamp-collar right behind the rotor and locked it into place.
-I have been using them now for 17+/- years and consider them a very, very reasonably priced fail safe or insurance policy which goes above and beyond the set screws I just discussed.
+I place the clamp-collar right behind the rotor and lock it into place.
+I have been using them now for 19+/- years and consider them a very, very reasonably priced fail safe or insurance policy, which goes above and beyond the set screws that were just discussed.

 This is a photo of the clamp-collar in use on a v-drive installation.